karmeleon/recipes/food/chili.md

 ### Info

 I quite like cooking it with my Instant Pot -- saute the beef on high, drain, then add the rest of the ingredients and slow cook on high for 3+ hours.
-I haven't tried pressure cooking it; maybe that'll be in the next iteration~
+Pressure cooking it is an option that gets it done faster, but for some reason it isn't as good in my experience.
+Simmering on a stovetop works too.

 Makes about 1.8 quarts, or roughly 5 hearty bowls.
 Plenty for the whole family!
 Or Sunday meal prep, or heck, just one huge dinner for yourself.
 I'm not judging.

-Some random website says the whole thing has just over 2000 calories in it.
-Do with this information what you will.

 ### Ingredients

 * 1 lb ground beef
     * 90/10 seems to work well, but if you're making a double batch it doesn't hurt to use a pound of it plus a pound of 80/20.
-    * You can also substitute in a plant-based beef substitute if you're vegetarian/vegan, but the real stuff definitely tastes better.
+    * You can also substitute in a plant-based beef substitute if you're vegetarian/vegan, but after trying all the options at Safeway I can confidently say the real stuff tastes better.
 * 3 sprigs fresh rosemary
 * salt
 * black pepper